Two numbers tell the story of cycling in New York City right now.

 |---|---|---|

-The 24 fatalities in 2024 cluster in Brooklyn.
-Downtown Brooklyn, Williamsburg, Bushwick, East Flatbush, and Sunset Park were the concentration zones.
+Brooklyn leads the boroughs on traditional-bicycle injuries.
+Downtown Brooklyn, Williamsburg, Bushwick, East Flatbush, and Sunset Park are the concentration zones.
 The borough’s combination of bike volume, truck routes, and corridors that haven’t yet been redesigned drives the count.

-Single-bike crashes hit a ten-year high in 2024 with more than 600 reported.
+Single-bicycle crashes, the ones with no motor vehicle involved, accounted for a smaller share of the harm.
 Pothole impacts, mechanical failures, and surface conditions are the typical causes.
 For Citi Bike riders, this category puts the focus back on Lyft Bikes LLC’s maintenance obligations.

 The Two Confirmed Citi Bike Fatalities